RyanY1994/NPI-CIS700/README.md

 # NPI-CIS700

 #### Overview
-Here is the final project program of CIS700 Neural Program Learning Course The objective of this program is apply Neural Programmer Interpreters (NPIs) for the task to distinguish all non-zero elements in a matrix and mark(reverse) them according to their original value.
+Here is the final project program of CIS700 Neural Program Learning Course.

+The objective of this program is apply Neural Programmer Interpreters (NPIs) for the task to distinguish all non-zero elements in a matrix and mark(reverse) them according to their original value.

 #### File Functions
 train.py: Establish and train the NPIs model for the task

-test.py: Load and test the trained NPIs model for the task trace.py: Generate execution traces (Input and Output/Label) required by NPIs model
+test.py: Load and test the trained NPIs model for the task

+trace.py: Generate execution traces (Input and Output/Label) required by NPIs model

 #### Requirements
 Python 3.5

 Tensorflow 1.4.0

 CUDA 7.5

 #### Usage